LoyolaChicagoBooks/cder/source/timers.rst

 Note that this happens *in fake time* (fast-forward) because we control the rate of the clock ticks.

-.. todo:: There are also various mocking frameworks.
+.. note:: There are also various mocking frameworks, such as Mockito
+	  and JMockit, which can automatically generate mock objects that represent component dependencies from interfaces and provide APIs or domain-specific languages for specifying test expectations.

 Integration-testing the adapter